andrewdw/ceros-test/README.md

 - Encountered a bug (or feature) that pressing pause and unpause speeds up the game significantly.
 Prevented this by canceling the previous animation frames on each pause

+- Fixed the canvas not resizing with the window by adding a setupResizeHandling method to `Game` class with a window listener that sets teh canvas width & height on fire

 ## Noted Bugs

 - The game appears to run faster on Chrome than Safari

-- Canvas does not resize with window until page is reloaded
+- <s>Canvas does not resize with window until page is reloaded</s> Fixed (noted above)

 ## Original instructions